KevinRSX/landmark-classifier-js/README.md

 ## Usage
 Clone and serve this directory with any web server, e.g.,
 ```
-python3 -m http.server [port]
+python3 -m http.server port
 ```

-Open in browser `localhost:[port]`.
+Open in browser `localhost:port`.
 Upload a photo of any one of the buildings above and you should be able to see the predictions.